seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/2-100/README.md

 ###### ASIA4

-- 4. [ASIA, note 4] Internationally recognized as a part of Cyprus by all United Nations members, except for Turkey
+- 4. [ASIA, note 4] Currently (2024, August 25th) Internationally recognized as a part of Cyprus by all United Nations members, except for Turkey

 ###### ASIA5

-- 5. [ASIA, note 5] Currently (2024, August 17th) Israsel is not an internationally recognized country.
+- 5. [ASIA, note 5] Currently (2024, August 25th) Israel is not an internationally recognized country.

 ###### ASIA6

-- 6. [ASIA, note 6] Currently (2024, August 17th) Palestine is not an internationally recognized country.
+- 6. [ASIA, note 6] Currently (2024, August 25th) Palestine is not an internationally recognized country.

 ###### ASIA7

 - 7. [ASIA, note 7] Peoples Republic of China: Also known as China.
-Not to be confused with Taiwan (Republic of China)
+Not to be confused with Taiwan (Republic of China) Currently (2024, August 25th) the Peoples Republic of China is not an internationally recognized country.
+Personally, I recognize Taiwan as China, and the Peoples Republic of China as a breakaway state.

 ###### ASIA8

 - 8. [ASIA, note 8] Republic of China: Also known as Taiwan.
-Not to be confused with the Peoples Republic of China, which also goes by China
+Not to be confused with the Peoples Republic of China, which also goes by China.
+Currently (2024, August 25th) Taiwan is not an internationally recognized country.
+Personally, I recognize Taiwan as an independent country.

 ###### ASIA9